Function

 --task embed \

-If you see output similar to the following, the service started successfully:
+Seeing output similar to the following indicates that the model service has started successfully:

 (APIServer pid=2270761) INFO: Started server process [2270761]